ietf-wg-httpapi/rfc7807bis/draft-ietf-httpapi-rfc7807bis.md

 Problem details are not a debugging tool for the underlying implementation; rather, they are a way to expose greater detail about the HTTP interface itself.
 Designers of new problem types need to carefully consider the Security Considerations ({{security-considerations}}), in particular, the risk of exposing attack vectors by exposing implementation internals through error messages.

-Likewise, truly generic problems -- i.e., conditions that could potentially apply to any resource on the Web -- are usually better expressed as plain status codes.
+Likewise, truly generic problems -- i.e., conditions that might apply to any resource on the Web -- are usually better expressed as plain status codes.
 For example, a "write access disallowed" problem is probably unnecessary, since a 403 Forbidden status code in response to a PUT request is self-explanatory.

 Finally, an application might have a more appropriate way to carry an error in a format that it already defines.
 Problem details are intended to avoid the necessity of establishing new "fault" or "error" document formats, not to replace existing domain-specific formats.